 What’s unique about The Conservancy’s outdoor education program?

+Its inclusivity.
 SLC’s outdoor education programs are free and available to public, charter and public schools, home school programs, and groups like scouts and 4-H.

+Its quality.
 Our school-based programs support and enhance the California State Science and History Curricula.

+The land.
 The Santa Lucia Preserve provides rich material for science, history, and art.
 The Preserve is home to over 1,000 species, some of which live nowhere else on earth.
 Age-appropriate classes uncover secrets of old growth redwoods and other unique ecosystems, as well as their diverse inhabitants and interactions between them.